kubedb/cli/docs/guides/memcached/private-registry/using-private-registry.md

 ## Before You Begin

-- Read [concept of MySQL Version Catalog](/docs/concepts/catalog/memcached.md) to learn detail concepts of `MySQLVersion` object.
+- Read [concept of Memcached Version Catalog](/docs/concepts/catalog/memcached.md) to learn detail concepts of `MemcachedVersion` object.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 - You will also need a docker private [registry](https://docs.docker.com/registry/) or [private repository](https://docs.docker.com/docker-hub/repos/#private-repositories).
 In this tutorial we will use private repository of [docker hub](https://hub.docker.com/).

 - You have to push the required images from KubeDB's [Docker hub account](https://hub.docker.com/r/kubedb/) into your private registry.
-For memcached, push `DB_IMAGE`, `EXPORTER_IMAGE` of following MySQLVersions, where `deprecated` is not true, to your private registry.
+For memcached, push `DB_IMAGE`, `EXPORTER_IMAGE` of following MemcachedVersions, where `deprecated` is not true, to your private registry.

   ```console
   $ kubectl get memcachedversions -n kube-system  -o=custom-columns=NAME:.metadata.name,VERSION:.spec.version,DB_IMAGE:.spec.db.image,EXPORTER_IMAGE:.spec.exporter.image,DEPRECATED:.spec.deprecated